paulkienitz/pitchgame/README.md

 You'll need a host with PHP and MySql or MariaDB.
 Use `pitchgame tables.sql` to create the database, but don't upload that file to the web host.
-Put your database host and password in `configure.php`.
+Put your database host and password in `pitch-configure.php`.
-Use `.htaccess` or equivalent to forbid downloading `configure.php` itself.
+Use `.htaccess` or equivalent to forbid downloading `pitch-configure.php` itself.
 Also use it to make `pitchgame.php` the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
-Adjust the other constants in `configure.php` if you want to use recaptcha.
+Adjust the other constants in `pitch-configure.php` if you want to use recaptcha.
 Then upload the other files and test it out.